-(i) Violations for which DADS may assess an administrative penalty of $500.
+(i) Violations for which HHSC may assess an administrative penalty of $500.

-(1) DADS may assess an administrative penalty of $500 for each of the violations listed in subsection (e)(4) and (5) of this section, without providing an agency with an opportunity to correct the violation.
+(1) HHSC may assess an administrative penalty of $500 for each of the violations listed in subsection (e)(4) and (5) of this section, without providing an agency with an opportunity to correct the violation.

 (2) A separate penalty may be assessed for each of these violations.